Elephant Oil Corp. (ELEP) Announces August 21st IPO

 Elephant Oil Corp.
-(ELEP) expects to raise $8 million in an initial public offering on the week of August 21st, IPO Scoop reports.
+(ELEP) plans to raise $8 million in an initial public offering (IPO) on the week of August 21st, IPO Scoop reports.
 The company plans to issue 1,700,000 shares at a price of $4.00-$5.00 per share.

 Elephant Oil Corp. provided the following description of their company for its IPO: “We are an independent oil and gas exploration stage company, led by an experienced management and technical team, which is focused on under-exploredÂ regions in Africa.
 Our current asset portfolio includes an exploration license onshore in the Republic of Benin (â€?Beninâ€?), as well as an exploration license onshore in the Republic of Namibia (â€?Namibiaâ€?).
 As of the date of this prospectus, we have not drilled any wells.
 Additionally, the Company continues to review other potential assets for expansion. **Note: Revenue and net loss figures are for the year that ended June 30, 2022.
 (Note: Elephant Oil Corp. slightly increased the size of its IPO in an S-1/A filing dated July 21, 2023, to 1.67 million shares from 1.56 million shares and kept the price range at $4.00 to $5.00 to raise $7.52 million.
 Previously: Elephant Oil Corp. increased the size of its IPO again in an S-1/A filing dated June 1, 2023: The IPO was increased to 1.56 million shares (1,555,556 shares) and the price range was kept at $4.00 to $5.00 – to raise $7.0 million – an increase of about $120,000 in the IPO’s estimated proceeds.
 Background:Â Elephant Oil Corp. increased its IPO’s size in an S-1/A filing dated March 30, 2023, to 1.53 million shares (1,527,778 shares) and kept the price range at $4.00 to $5.00 to raise $6.88 million ($6,875,001).
 Elephant Oil Corp. cut its IPO’s size by about 24 percent and changed the IPO’s structure by removing the warrants in an S-1/A filing dated March 9, 2023: The IPO now consists of 1.44 million shares at $4.00 to $5.00 to raise $6.48 million.
 Previously, the IPO’s terms were 1.83 million units – with each unit consisting of one share of common stock and one warrant to buy one share – at a price range of $4.15 to $5.15 – to raise $8.5 million.
 The IPO’s terms have been revised numerous times – see background note below.
 The S-1 was filed March 25, 2022; confidential IPO documents were filed on Dec.
 21, 2021.)
 (Background: The IPO has been on hold since mid-February, when the deal did not get done after tentatively setting a pricing date during the week of Feb.
 13, 2023.
 Elephant Oil Corp. filed an S-1/A on Dec.
 6, 2022, to cut the size of its unit IPO – to 1.83 million units (1,827,957 units) from 2.58 million units (2,580,645 units) – and kept the price range at $4.15 to $5.15 – to raise $8.5 million.
 In terms of estimated IPO proceeds, the new terms represent a cut of 29.2 percent.
 The company updated its IPO plans with a placeholder filing dated Jan.
 6, 2023.
 The IPO’s initial terms were 3.23 million units at $4.15 to $5.15 to raise $15.02 million, disclosed in an S-1/A filing on Aug.
 12, 2022.) “.